alljoyn/extras-webdocs/docs/learn/core/index.md

 ## Advertisement and Discovery

 AllJoyn applications can advertise its services via two mechanisms:
-[About Announcements][about] and [Well-Known Name][well-known-name].
+About Announcements and Well-Known Name.
 Depending on available transports, the AllJoyn framework will use different mechanisms to ensure the that the application can be discovered by other AllJoyn applications.
-For IP-based transports, a combination of multicast and broadcast UDP packets are used.
+For IP-based transports, mDNS and a combination of multicast and broadcast UDP packets are used.

 **About Announcements** are the recommended mechanism for advertising.
 It provides a common way for applications to advertise a consistent set